AdobeDocs/experience-manager-learn.en/help/foundation/security/mutual-tls-authentication.md

 ### Certificate Exchange

-If using a self-signed CA for the AEM certificate, like above, exchange the certificate or internal Certification Authority (CA) certificate with the API provider.
+If using a self-signed CA for the AEM certificate, like above, send the certificate or internal Certification Authority (CA) certificate to the API provider.

 Also, if the API provider is using a self-signed CA certificate, receive the certificate or internal Certification Authority (CA) certificate from the API provider.